lorenzoorsingher/SIV_project/README.md

 test_runs_video.py
 ```

-The script compare results.py can be used to compare the results of two different runs, it will output a plot of the estimated poses of the runs and and create a output.csv file containing all the data from all the eval folders in the runs.
+The script compares results.py can be used to compare the results of two different runs, it will output a plot of the estimated poses of the runs and create an output.csv file containing all the data from all the eval folders in the runs.

 ```
 compare_results.py -p {data/output/run_12345}